A better world through math.

 33. Libya 2011

-Under orders from President Eisenhower, the CIA organized a military coup that overthrew Iran’s democratically elected Prime Minister Mohammed Mossadegh.
-Britain, unhappy that Iran nationalized its oil industry, came up with the idea for the coup and pressed the United States to mount a joint operation to remove Mossadeqh.
+Under orders from President Eisenhower, the CIA organized a military coup that overthrew Iran's democratically elected Prime Minister Mohammed Mossadegh.
+Britain came up with the idea after Iran nationalized its oil industry.

 1953 to 1979

-Following the coup, the U.S installed Mohammad Reza Shah Pahlavi, and the thriving democracy that existed in Iran was crushed.
-The Shah led 25 years of tyrannical rule (supported by the CIA) that resulted in the killing of thousands of Iranians who opposed the U.S. puppet government.
-On the economic front, the Shah denationalized Iran’s oil industry, 60% of which went to American firms.
+Following the coup, the US installed Mohammad Reza Shah Pahlavi, crushing Iran's democracy.
+The Shah led 25 years of tyrannical CIA-supported rule, killing thousands of Iranians who opposed the puppet government.
+The Shah denationalized Iran's oil industry.
+60% went to American firms.

 1979